Mohitnaik21/Mohitnaik21/README.md

 - Strong Communication Skills

 #### 🚀 Let’s Collaborate
-I’m always open to collaborating on exciting projects, contributing to open source, and exploring roles in full-stack development, machine learning engineering, and data science.
+I am always open to collaborating on exciting projects, contributing to open source, and exploring roles in full-stack development and data science, where I can apply my skills in AI-powered systems, data-driven decision making, and software engineering to build impactful, intelligent solutions.
 Check out my repositories to see my work, and feel free to connect!